apresdev/apres-terraform/modules/aws/waf/tests/fixtures/README.md

-# S3 Example
+# WAF Example

-This is an example on how to deploy the S3 module, used by the integration tests.
+This is an example on how to deploy the WAF module, used by the integration tests.

 ## Running this module manually